 At this step, you can visualize summaries of the data.
 A feature table will generate summary statistics, including how many sequences are associated with each sample.

-DNA Subway Purple Line - Calculate Alpha and Beta Diversity¶
+DNA Subway Purple Line - Calculate Core Metrics/Alpha and Beta Diversity¶

-Click on ‘Core matrix’ and then click the “run” link.
-Choose a sampling depth based upon the “Sampling depth” tool (described in Section D Step 1, in the table-trim####.qzv output; Interactive Sample Detail tab).
+- Click on ‘Core metrics’ and then click the “run” link.
+Choose a sampling depth based upon the “Sampling depth” tool (described in Section D Step 1, in the Trim Table output; Interactive Sample Detail tab).
 Choose an appropriate classifier (see comments in the tip below) and click Submit job.

 We recommend the following parameters: